apdavison/fairgraph/doc/knowledgegraph.rst

 `graphical search interface`_, with an anatomical search through the EBRAINS brain atlases_, through web services, and through Python clients.

-**fairgraph** is an experimental, high-level Python client for the Knowledge Graph, which aims to be convenient, powerful and easy-to-use.
+**fairgraph** is a high-level Python client for the Knowledge Graph, which aims to be convenient, powerful and easy-to-use.
 Alternative ways to access the Knowledge Graph programmatically are summarized in the section "Alternatives" below.